deividjmoura/Exercices/README.md

 # Exercices
-My exercices and projects provided by apps
+My exercices and projects provided by apps, search and help from friends